Brooklyn Eastern District Terminal: 1963–1976

-The BEDT ceased steam locomotive operations and began diesel-electric locomotive operations with the last steam locomotive running on Christmas Day, 1963.
+The BEDT ceased steam locomotive operations and began diesel-electric locomotive operations with the last steam locomotive running on October 25, 1963.

 In 1964, the BEDT built the "Bulk Four Terminal" on Kent Avenue between North 8th and North 9th Streets.
 This facility consolidated the receipt and subsequent distribution of flour and semolina for the many commercial bakers and pasta manufacturers in Brooklyn.
 The BEDT also acquired the former Pennsylvania RR North 4th Street Terminal properties and leased that property to a scrap iron salvor, and BEDT would handle the transportation of the gondolas for that customer.

 In 1976, following the bankruptcy filings of the Northeast Class 1 railroads (Penn Central, NYNH & H, Erie Lackawanna, etc.); Conrail was formed by the U.S. government.
 With this formation, Conrail decided it would have no interest in maintaining or continuing the marine operations of the former Class 1 railroads, but it was recognized that carfloating operations were still desired for rail traffic destined for Brooklyn.
 As a result, it put up for bid a contract to continue those carfloating operations.

 1976–1983

 In July 1975, the United States Railway Association released its "Final System Plan" which in accordance with the Regional Rail Act of 1973, made recommendations for the reorganization of the railroads in the Northeast United States.
 Subsequently, the Interstate Commerce Commission recommended that New York Dock and Brooklyn Eastern District Terminal operations be merged to avoid duplication of effort.

 By 1976, the BEDT and the New York Dock Railway (NYD) were the only car-float operators remaining in New York City.
 In 1976, Conrail solicited bids for the carfloating contract for Brooklyn bound rail traffic, with BEDT being the winning bidder.
 Conrail entered into a lease agreement with the BEDT for use of the former PRR Greenville Yard and adjoining floatbridge facilities, and BEDT continued the carfloating for all Brooklyn bound rail traffic.
 Circa 1977, New York Dock Properties (the parent company of the New York Dock Railway) purchased the Brooklyn Eastern District Terminal.
 As a result, the BEDT and NYD merged as recommended by the "Final System Plan" of the FRA but both companies would retain their independent logos and equipment.
 Some older, less efficient equipment were mothballed or scavenged for parts.
 BEDT closed its Pidgeon Street facility sometime circa 1977–1978, and combined operations of NYD and BEDT would cease in August 1983 and would be acquired by New York Cross Harbor.

 After 1983, the BEDT property on Kent Avenue was left vacant and quickly became a blighted, abandoned property.
 Graffiti artists and squatters reused the property.
 One of BEDT's steam locomotives (number 16) remained here until being rescued by the Railroad Museum of Long Island in 1996.
 Today, the property has become the East River State Park.
-A short segment of track is still visible in the park, in a concrete pad were the flour terminal building once stood.
+A short segment of track is still visible in the park, in a concrete pad where the flour terminal building once stood.